Christianity in the Democratic Republic of the Congo: History

 The history of Christianity in the area of the modern-day Congo is closely linked to the history of European colonial expansion.

 The earliest evidence for the adoption of Christian religious practices in the area of the modern-day Democratic Republic of the Congo dates to the late 15th century.
 In 1491, King Nzinga of the Kongo Kingdom (Note: The Kongo Kingdom was located on the Atlantic coast of Central Africa in parts of modern-day Democratic Republic of the Congo, Republic of the Congo, and Angola.) converted to Christianity, taking the Christian name João, after coming into contact with Portuguese colonial explorers.
 The conversion facilitated trade with the Portuguese and increased the status of the Kongo Kingdom in the eyes of European states.
 Afonso I (1506–43) even travelled to Europe where he studied religion.
 The Kongo Kingdom adopted a form of Catholicism and was recognised by the Papacy, preserving the beliefs for nearly 200 years.

 The largest expansion of Christianity occurred under Belgian colonial rule.
 In 1885, Belgium's monarch, Leopold II, established a personal colony in Central Africa known as the Congo Free State which, in 1908, was annexed by Belgium as the Belgian Congo.
 Under both the Free State and Belgian regimes, Christian missions were encouraged to work in the Congo as part of the civilising mission which served as the colonial project's justification to European public opinion.
 Missionaries played an important role in providing schooling during the colonial period.
 Catholic mission, for example, helped to establish the Congo's first university, Lovanium, in 1954.

 In the post-independence period, distrust between the Churches and the state grew, exacerbated in the early 1970s by attempts by the new Zairean government to secularise education.
 Since 2014, sporadic outbreaks of violence against Christians have occurred in North Kivu as part of the ongoing Kivu conflict.
 Massacres of approximately 645 people have been perpetrated by the Islamist Allied Democratic Forces (now Islamic State – Central Africa Province) rebel group which has been largely forced out of neighbouring Uganda.
+In 2020, 50.5% of the population were Pentecostal, Charismatic, Evangelical and Protestant denominations.